Optimal Stopping under Model Ambiguity: a Time-Consistent Equilibrium Approach: The Set-up

-Note that the key in the proof below is the use of a non-standard measurable projection theorem (i.e., Theorem~\ref{thm:projection} below) that does not require Borel structure, as is needed in all classical projection theorems.
+Next, we investigate the measurability of $x\mapsto J(x,R)$.
+The key in the proof below is the use of a non-standard measurable projection theorem (i.e., Theorem~\ref{thm:projection} below) that does not require Borel structure, as is needed in all classical projection theorems.
 Section \ref{sec:proj} will be devoted to the derivation of this new measurable projection theorem.

 \begin{lemma} Suppose $\{(x,\cP(x)): x\in\R^d\}\subseteq \R^d\times \fP(\Omega)$ is universally measurable and $g:\R^d\to\R$ is universally measurable.
 For any $R\in\cU(\R^d)$, the functions